RomainBarbason/RomainBarbason/README.md

 <br>
 <br>
 <br>
-- 🔭 I’m currently working on chasing ducks in a lake <br>
+- 🔭 I’m currently working on: chasing ducks in a lake <br>
-- 🌱 I’m currently learning how to succesfully catch ducks in lakes <br>
+- 🌱 I’m currently learning: how to succesfully catch ducks in lakes <br>
-- 👯 I’m looking to collaborate on ducks <br>
+- 👯 I’m looking to collaborate on: ducks <br>
-- 🤔 I’m looking for help with catching ducks in lakes <br>
+- 🤔 I’m looking for help with: catching ducks in lakes <br>
-- 💬 Ask me about ducks catching <br>
+- 💬 Ask me about: ducks catching <br>
 - 📫 How to reach me: send me a message on github or anywhere else <br>
 - ⚡ Fun fact: Hippity Hopitty, you are now breathing manually <br>